hedgehogqa/fsharp-hedgehog-xunit/readme.md

   positive.value + negative.value <= positive.value
 ```

- Using the `ParameterGeneratorBaseType` attribute is would look like this:
+ Using the `ParameterGeneratorBaseType` attribute is would look like as below:

  ```F#
  type Posint() =